gnieboer/tsp-redesign/pages/account-basics/troubleshoot-login-errors.md

 **I don’t know my password.**

 You may be able to reset your password online.
 Go to the My Account login page and select the link Forgot your password?
-If that doesn’t work for you, [call the ThriftLine](tsp.gov/contact).
+If that doesn’t work for you, [call the ThriftLine](/contact/).

 **I don’t know my account number.**

-You can request your account number online or by [calling the ThriftLine](tsp.gov/contact).
+You can request your account number online or by [calling the ThriftLine](/contact/).
 We will mail your account number to the address we have on file for you, which should take 3 – 5 business days.

 To request your account number online, go to the My Account login page and select the link Forgot your account number or user ID?

 **I don’t know my customized user ID.**

 You can access your account with your account number and password.
-Then you can create a new user ID in the “Profile Settings” section of [My Account](tsp.gov/login).
+Then you can create a new user ID in the [Profile Settings]({{ site.profile_settings }}){:target="\_blank"} section of My Account.

 ## Other reasons you may have trouble logging in

 **You have an older browser.**

 An older browser may not support the security features you need to view personal account information.

 **You have both a civilian and a uniformed services TSP account.**

 If you have two TSP accounts, you need to set up your contact information or passwords to either connect them in My Account or to keep your login information separate for each account.

 **Your IP address changed.**